Samsung/Tizen.NET/_posts/2020-02-03-Using-a-Custom-Font-to-Your-XamarinForms-Tizen-Application.md

 ---
-title:  "Using a Custom Font To Your Xamarin.Forms Tizen Application"
+title:  "Using a Custom Font In Your Xamarin.Forms Tizen Applications"
 search: true
 categories:
   - Tizen .NET